mclafferty/recycleai2/README.md

 5. You should now be able to press the play button in Xcode to build and run the application on a simulator device.

 # Object Detection
-Our repo contains both attempts at building an object detection model.
+Our repo includes both attempts at building an object detection model.
 The "object detection- attempt1" folder contains our initial experimentation with object detection in python.
-The "object detection- attempt2" folder contains our final object detection .mlmodel file as well as a file named "annotations.json" which has the coordinates of the bounding boxes that were used to train our model.
-To train your own object detection model either drag and drop our object detection trainnig images and "annotations.json" file into the CreateML interface or following the instructions here https://hackernoon.com/how-to-label-data-create-ml-for-object-detection-82043957b5cb on how to create your own training bounding boxes.
+The "object detection- attempt2" folder contains our final object detection .mlmodel file as well as a file named "annotations.json" which contains the coordinates of the bounding boxes that were used to train our model.
+To train your own object detection model either drag and drop our object detection training images (from "OD Data - Training" folder in Google Drive) and the "annotations.json" file into the CreateML interface or follow the instructions here https://hackernoon.com/how-to-label-data-create-ml-for-object-detection-82043957b5cb to create your own bounding boxes for training.

 # Classification
 The "classification" folder contains all files pertaining to our CNN image classification model.

 To run the jupyter notebook file "cnn_model.ipynb":
-1. Download classifcaiton data from google drive link above
+1. Download the classification data from the Google Drive link above
-2. run jupyter notebook "cnn_model.ipynb" to open the notebook
+2. run "jupyter notebook cnn_model.ipynb" to open the notebook
 3. adjust file paths for train_ds and val_ds to match the path where the downloaded data is located